mefernandez/docker-osgi-spring-boot-demo/README.md

 Hare are some:

-- Feedback cycle: You need to `mvn install` for every change, instead of just hitting `CTRL+S` on the editor and `F5` on the browser.
+- **Feedback cycle**: You need to `mvn install` for every change, instead of just hitting `CTRL+S` on the editor and `F5` on the browser.
-- Debug: You can't do "Debug As -> Java application" just as easily.
+- **Debug**: You can't do "Debug As -> Java application" just as easily.
 You need to setup `JAVA_TOOL_OPTS` and do "Remote Debug".
-- Gateway: All-in-one Spring Boot app gives you one port 8080 to access all endpoints.
+- **Gateway**: All-in-one Spring Boot app gives you one port 8080 to access all endpoints.
 With this approach (as is right now), you get 8080, 8081, etc. You need a gateway/router.
+- **Community**: I had a hard time finding answers to troubleshoot several issues with Karaf and OSGi in general.
+It seems there's little adoption.
+It also surprised me there is no integration between Spring Framework and OSGi; Spring Dynamic Modules is a dead project, moved to Eclipse foundation and seems to be inactive.
+I keep wondering why.
+In my opinion, Spring and OSGi fit very well together.